b3nz0/rfactor2-docker-server/README.md

 In the above example, `365960` == rFactor2 and `1629100532` etc are Workshop IDs from the RF2 Steam Workshop

+### Config rf2

 Once the bootstrapping is complete (steamcmd + rfactor-dedicated-server + steam workshop content) you need to use `ModMgr.exe` to install all the content which should have been automatically moved from `C:\steamcmd\steamsapps\workshop\content\365960` to `C:\rfactor2-dedicated\Packages`

 Once all the content has been installed, use `MAS.exe` to build a mod package for use with the dedicated server.
 This should be fairly straight forward, I'm not going to go into detail on this as yet.
 I may update this README in future.

+Then simply launch `C:\rfactor2-dedicated\rFacror2 Dedicated.exe` and select the mod package you created using `MAS.exe` - complete the additional configuration settings and happy lapping.

+### Networking

 Don't forget to port-forward/pinhole the required ports from your router to your docker host.
 The ports to port-forward are listed in the docker-compose.yaml